Episode 4 - Destruction of the Nauvoo Expositor's Press

 Well, Joseph getting off the first time infuriated the mobs.
 But, Joseph getting off the second time tips them over the edge.

 And, we talked a lot in the last episode, about the roles that newspapers were playing in Joseph’s presidential election.
 Well, they’re playing just as big of a role in public reaction to one of their peers being destroyed.
 Thomas Sharp, in the Warsaw Signal, writes that war and extermination are now inevitable.
 He urges men to make their own comments on the matter with powder and balls.

-In conjunction with the Warsaw Signal’s furor, a large meeting in warsaw gets up, and they say, “it’s just a matter of time before the Mormons come for our Anti-Mormon paper.”
+In conjunction with the Warsaw Signal’s furor, a large meeting in warsaw gets up, and they say, “it’s just a matter of time before these people come for our Anti-Mormon paper.”
 News even gets back to them that Hyrum was talking about the Warsaw Signal in the city council meeting in which they chose to destroy the Nauvoo Expositor.
 So, they know their paper is on the minds of the church leaders.
-And, they’re scared that the Mormons are coming for theirs now.
+And, they’re scared that the Latter-day Saints are coming for theirs now.

 While the Warsaw Signal is arguing for extermination, the Nauvoo Neighbor is publishing from the other side.
 They said, “. . .let us enjoy our religion, rights and peace like the rest of mankind.
 Why start presses to destroy rights and privileges, and bring upon us mobs to plunder and murder?”